 Base salary compensation; target bonuses.
 We consider base salary to be a critical component of our executive officers' overall compensation packages.
 We intend the salaries of our executive officers to reflect their actual responsibilities and job scope.
-We also endeavor to set base compensation levels so that their salaries are competitive with salaries paid by similarly situated companies to employees with similar experience, taking into account the cost of living in the San Francisco Bay Area.
-However, as of late, we have been paying attention to the global economic crisis and the company's need to conserve cash.
-As a result, we decided not to increase the base salaries of our executive officers in 2008, except as provided below.
-The last company-wide pay action was in March 2007.
+We also endeavor to set base compensation levels so that their salaries are competitive with salaries paid by comparable companies to employees with similar experience, taking into account the cost of living in the San Francisco Bay Area.
+However, as of late, we have been paying heightened attention to the global recession and the company's need to carefully manage its cash resources.
+As a result, the last company-wide salary increase was in March 2007.
+Instead, we have made occasional adjustments to the salaries of certain employees to address perceived below market anomalies, address specific retention concerns or reward special contributions made to the company.
+As described below, we changed the base compensation paid to certain of our executive officers in both 2009 and 2010.